Chamour15/alx-higher_level_programming/0x00-python-hello_world/README.md

 Your program should be exactly 5 lines long
 You are not allowed to create new variables
 You are not allowed to use string literals

+10-9.
+Easter Egg
+a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.